canonical/chisel/docs/how-to/install-chisel.md

    ```

 6. Install the Chisel binary.
 Make sure the installation directory is included
    in your system’s `PATH` environment variable.
+For example:
    ```sh
    sudo mv chisel /usr/local/bin/
    ```